My Journey to Remote Work and How It Changed My Life

 While the fancy semi-corporate lifestyle had been a fascinating experience, I was craving more location freedom and the ability to visit places beyond my PTO allowance.

 ‘I Do Something For You, But...
 Do I Expect You to Do Something for Me?’
-A conversation with Italians in New York shed light on a common, yet implicit Italian behavior
+A conversation with Italians in New York shed light on a common, yet subtle Italian behavior

 "If I Just Left My Job and Traveled, What Would Happen?"
 From nurse to world traveler - interview with Sara Burdick